Malignant Cartilage Tumor | Second Most Common Primary Bone Malignancy | Variable Biological Behavior

 Chondrosarcoma is a malignant tumor characterized by the production of cartilaginous matrix by neoplastic cells.
 It is the second most common primary malignant bone tumor after osteosarcoma, accounting for approximately 20% of all primary bone malignancies.
 The annual incidence is approximately 1 per million population.

-Chondrosarcoma represents a unique challenge in orthopaedic oncology because it is resistant to both chemotherapy and radiotherapy, making surgical resection the only curative option.
+Chondrosarcoma represents a unique challenge in orthopaedic oncology because the conventional form is resistant to both chemotherapy and standard-dose radiotherapy, making surgical resection the only curative option (the dedifferentiated and mesenchymal subtypes are the exceptions, and both receive chemotherapy).
 The difficulty in distinguishing low-grade chondrosarcoma from benign enchondroma creates diagnostic and treatment dilemmas.
 Histological grading is the most important prognostic factor.

 - Peak age: 50-70 years (conventional type)